 Referencing data: data that is referencing the current object.

-If the Choose target pop-up window appears, select the table and what rows to show:
+If the Choose Target popup appears, select the table and what rows to show:

 First Referencing Row: all rows in the table.
 The first row that references the current row is selected.